USDA-ARS-GBRU/tamipami/readme.md

 The web application can be found at [https://tamipami.che.ufl.edu](https://tamipami.che.ufl.edu)

-To launch a the Streamlit web application locally at http://localhost:8501 run this command:
+To launch a the Tamipami web application locally at http://localhost:8501 run this command:

 ```{bash}
 tamipami serve